 Whether they're assisting Army doctors in a hospital setting or performing emergency medical treatment in the field, combat medics are highly respected in the Army because they're out there on the battlefield saving lives.

-For more information on life and jobs in the Army, check out the links on the next page.
+For more information on life and jobs in the Army, check out the links below.